jbeuckm/twitter_image_poster/README.md

 Usage:
 ======

 Create a new app and generate an access token from the [Twitter developer's site](https://dev.twitter.com/).
-Copy `config.json.example` to `config.json` and enter your app keys and secrets. `app.js` should now be able to post the example image to your Twitter user's account.
+Copy `config.json.example` to `config.json` and enter your app keys and secrets.
+Your app will need to have write access to your account, which requires connecting the developer account to a mobile device, at least temporarily. `app.js` will post the example image to your Twitter user's account.